BVP M-80

-The BVP M-80 (Borbeno vozilo pešadije М-80), is a tracked Yugoslav-made infantry fighting vehicle, produced from the 1980s until the country's collapse in the 1990s.
+The BVP M-80 (Borbeno vozilo pešadije М-80) is a Yugoslav tracked infantry fighting vehicle, produced from the 1980s until the country's collapse in the 1990s.

 Development

-Early research and development of the M-80 began in 1969, with testing of the first completed prototype in 1974.
-It was first presented publicly in 1975.
-First examples of the BVP M-80 rolled out in 1979 but full entry to service with Yugoslav People's Army was in 1982.
+Early research and development of the BVP M-80 began in 1969, with testing of the first completed prototype taking place in 1974.
+The vehicle was first presented to the public in 1975.
+The first examples left the assembly line in 1979 but the vehicle did not fully enter into service with the Yugoslav People's Army until 1982.

-The first production variant was the M-80 which was only made in small numbers.
-The vehicle used a French-built engine with an output of 260 hp, the same engine as used in AMX-10P.
-After only a year, Yugoslavia started license production of Daimler-Benz's 315 hp engine in domestic FAMOS factories.
-This variant received a new designation as M-80A.
-Around 1000 vehicles were produced before the breakup of the country.
+The first production variant was the M-80, which was only made in small numbers.
+It used a French-built engine with an output of 260 hp, the same engine as used in the AMX-10P.
+After only one year, the Yugoslav company FAMOS began licensed production of Daimler-Benz's 315 hp engine.
+Vehicles powered by this engine received the new designation M-80A.
+Around 1,000 such vehicles were produced before the breakup of the country.

-At the time it was produced, M-80A had similar characteristics with existing IFVs like Russian BMP-1 or French AMX 10P.
-Although many foreign experts compare M-80A with Russian BMP-1, the Yugoslav IFV is a true original design.
-Unlike the BMP-1 which had 6 road wheels and was armed with 73 mm gun, M-80A had 5 road wheels and had 20 mm gun.
-M-80A incorporates numerous elements from the French AMX-10P giving it more power and better protection over its counterpart.
-All M-80s are amphibious and are equipped with twin AT-3 launchers.
+At the time of its production, the M-80A was comparable to existing IFVs, such as the Soviet BMP-1 and the French AMX-10P.
+Although many foreign observers compared the M-80A to the BMP-1, the Yugoslav IFV was an original design.
+Unlike the BMP-1, which had six road wheels and was armed with a 73 mm gun, the M-80A had five road wheels and had a 20 mm gun.
+The M-80A incorporated many elements from the AMX-10P, giving it more power and better protection over its counterpart.
+All M-80s are amphibious and equipped with twin 9K11 Malyutka (AT-3 Sagger) anti-tank guided missile launchers.

-It was used extensively during the Yugoslav Wars.
+The BVP M-80 was used extensively during the Yugoslav Wars.